dan-nagle/h2m/README.txt

 The h2m autofortran tool will attempt to translate struct, function, macros, enum, and variable declarations.
 It is not designed to translate complex program code.
 For example, if a function definition is provided, it will be commented out in Fortran.
 Untranslatable features will be commented out.
-Invalid names begining with an underscore will be prefixed with 'h2m' to create a valid name.
+Invalid names beginning with an underscore will be prefixed with 'h2m' to create a valid name.
-Warnings about invalid names or commented out lines will be printed to standard error unless supressed with the -q or -s option.
+Warnings about invalid names or commented out lines will be printed to standard error unless suppressed with the -q or -s option.
 By default, only the contents of a single header file are written into a single Fortran module.
 Files included by this header are ignored.
 There are two ways to change this.
 The first way is to request a recursive run with the option -recursive or -r.